MATH 3140-001 (Abstract Algebra 1)

 - If you know that you are going to miss an exam or cannot take the final

-exam at the scheduled time, please notify your instructor at least two weeks
+exam at the scheduled time, please notify your instructor immediately.

 religious obligation, documented illness), that midterm exam score will be

 replaced by your other midterm exam score.
 If you miss both midterm exams for